blocksds/sdk/docs/content/docs/guides/debugging.md

 variables that you have asked the compiler to place in DTCM.
 This means that, in practice, your stack isn't that big.

-You should be very careful and avoid allocating big arrays in structs.
-This is especially true if your code is running in an interrupt handler. `printf()` uses a lot of stack to work, so it can be a cause for crashes.
+You should be very careful and avoid allocating big arrays and structs on the stack.
+This is especially true if your code is running in an interrupt handler.
+`printf()` uses a lot of stack to work, for example, so it can be a cause for crashes.

 You should allocate anything bigger than one or two KBs on the heap with `malloc()` or similar functions.